 We all know the conventional wisdom about self-defense shootings is the Rule Of Three: three rounds in three seconds under three yards.
-The same is said to be mostly true about officer-involved shootings as well (although not everyone quite believes this).
+The same is said to be mostly true about close-range officer-involved shootings as well (although not everyone quite believes this).

 Records of civilian defensive shootings have mostly borne this out.
-Very few defensive shootings occur at long range and very few involve a reload, if even emptying a magazine.
+Very few defensive shootings occur at long distances and very few involve a reload, if even emptying a magazine.
 To say nothing of the fact that shooting an attacker at longer ranges can be difficult to justify as a defensive gun use.

 However, exceptions to the 3-3-3 rule certainly exist.
 Many times, three rounds simply aren’t enough.
 This is why we train for a tactical reload and also why it’s good to carry either a spare magazine or a backup pistol if you can.

 It’s also a good idea to devote at least some time to practicing longer-range pistol shooting, as the skill may be called upon one day.
 There are plenty of real-world examples of LEOs, military personnel and even civilian shooters successfully engaging hostile targets with a handgun at long range.

 One of the most famous was the most famous gun battle involving Wild Bill Hickok, specifically his shootout with Davis Tutt in 1865.
 Tutt, incensed over a gambling debt (a pocket watch) opened fire on Hickok from about 75 yards away.
 Hickok drew, calmly acquired a sight picture and fired, dropping Tutt with a single shot to the heart.

 And that was with a .36-caliber ball over black powder and not today’s ammo.